Description

 Risk and Exploitability

-The CVSS score of 4.8 represents a medium level of severity.
-EPSS data is not available and the vulnerability is not listed in CISA KEV, indicating that no widespread exploitation has been identified yet.
-The likely attack path requires an authenticated session with STANDARD_REGISTRY privileges to submit the malicious companyName value; it is not exploitable by unauthenticated users.
+With a CVSS score of 4.8, the flaw is classified as medium severity.
+EPSS data is not provided, and the vulnerability is not listed in the CISA KEV catalog, indicating no widespread exploitation has been reported.
+The attack requires an authenticated session with STANDARD_REGISTRY privileges to submit the malicious companyName, and it does not affect unauthenticated users or alter server‑side state.
+The risk is therefore limited to individuals with the necessary role who can use the API to inject data that will be rendered in other users’ browsers.

 Remediation